akmete14/MSc_project/README.md

 # Distribution Generalization in Dynamical Real-World Systems
 This git implements some pooling and domain generalization methods, applied to the FLUXNET data.
 The methods implemented are the following
-1. Linear Regression
+1. Linear Regression,
-2. Extreme Gradient Boosting (XGBoost)
+2. Extreme Gradient Boosting (XGBoost),
-3. Long Short-Term Memory (LSTM)
+3. Long Short-Term Memory (LSTM),
-4. Invariant Risk Minimization (IRM)
+4. Invariant Risk Minimization (IRM),
-5. Stabilized Regression (SR)
+5. Stabilized Regression (SR).

 To reproduce the experiments, ensure you have access to the FLUXNET data.
 Then, clone this repository into your preffered code editor and simply execute the jobs.